devcontainers-features/collection/src/starship/README.md

 ---

-_Note: This file was auto-generated from the [devcontainer-feature.json](https://github.com/devcontainers/feature-starter/blob/main/src/hello/devcontainer-feature.json).
-Add additional notes to a `NOTES.md`._
+_Note: This file was auto-generated from the [devcontainer-feature.json](devcontainer-feature.json)._